septag/rizz/README.md

   - libxi-dev
   - libasound2-dev (if you are planning to build `sound` plugin)
 - __MacOS__: Tested on MacOS High Sierra - AppleClang 9.1.0
+- __Android__: For android, there is a python script [android.py](scripts/build-tools/android.py) which takes care of preparing android project structure, building the code and packaging the final APK. please read the begining of ```android.py```.

 #### CMake options
 - **BUNDLE** (default=0, android/ios=1):